 In the above example, the 2nd stone is the clear loser and doesn’t perform.

-Besides having high resolution videos of every single diamond in their inventory, James Allen also has the proper equipment to capture ASET images.
-More importantly, they are offering this service to consumers for free.
-Try doing that with any other vendor and you’ll get charged hundreds of dollars for shipping fees just to get a diamond evaluated.
+Besides having high resolution videos of every single diamond in their inventory, they also have the proper equipment to capture ASET images.
+More importantly, they are offering this free service to consumers as a value add.

-1) Use search tool to filter diamonds based on your budget / 4Cs.
+Step #1 – Use search tool to filter diamonds based on your budget / 4Cs.

-5) Request ASET photographs to determine optical performance.
+Step #3 – Review ASET photographs to determine optical performance.

-For new and inexperienced diamond shoppers, I know this might be a handful of information to digest.
+For new and inexperienced diamond shoppers, I know this article might be a handful of information to digest.
 But if you think about it, this is really the best method to go about shopping for a great looking stone.

-For a purchase that would cost thousands of dollars, I am sure you want it to be the best possible investment that is based on tangible information.

-Take a deep breath and take your time to review and understand the entire process again if need be.
+For a purchase that would cost thousands of dollars, I am sure you want it to be the best possible one that is based on solid tangible information.
+So, take a deep breath and take your time to review and understand the entire process again if need be.

 If you encounter any problems or want to save yourself the hassle of picking out your own stones, drop me an email with your budget and other relevant details.
 I will be glad to help you shortlist some diamonds.